readthedocs/readthedocs.org/docs/privacy-policy.rst

   and user agent strings are deleted after 10 days unless a DNT exception applies.
 * Our full DNT policy is `available here`_.

-Our DNT policy applies without reservation to readthedocs.org.
+Our DNT policy applies without reservation to readthedocs.org and readthedocs.com.
 A best effort is made to apply this to Documentation Sites, but we do not have complete control over the contents of these sites.
-At this time, DNT **does not apply** to our commercial hosting solution on readthedocs.com.

 For more details about DNT, visit `All About Do Not Track`_.